-12.4.3 SDF EXPANSION AREAS
+11.9.4 SDF EXPANSION AREAS

-A future development scenario has been quantified for the Municipality based on the following on the premise that there will be an increase in economic activity as well as an increase in population.
+A future development scenario has been quantified for the Municipality based on the following premise that there will be an increase in economic activity as well as an increase in population.

-Expansion areas were identified by applying spatial planning principles, i.e. integration and concentration together with a technical analysis of air quality, founding conditions, the environmental etc. The location of a possible development application in the expansion area does not provide adequate information for Council to support the proposed development in principle.
-Site specific specialist studies and approvals that address all environmental issues and requirements, land ownership, detailed services design and use issues etc. are still required.
+Expansion areas were identified by considering various spatial informants and approaches, i.e. integration and concentration together with a technical analysis of air quality, founding conditions, the environmental etc. The location of a possible development application in the expansion area does not provide adequate information for Council to support the proposed development in principle.
+Site specific specialist studies and approvals (in line with legislative requirements) that address all environmental issues and requirements, land ownership, detailed services design and use issues etc. are still required.
 Council can only make an informed decision upon consideration of the specialist studies as part of the development application processes.